The Way I Want to Touch You: Background

-Daryl and Toni initially pressed a few copies and gave them to several small F.M. stations in the Los Angeles area.
+Daryl and Toni initially pressed a few copies and gave them to several small radio stations in the Los Angeles area.
 Soon the stations were calling the duo saying that they were getting strong feedback.
 Daryl and Toni decided to go ahead and spend $250 to have 500 vinyl copies pressed.
 They sent samples to radio stations and then drove off in a camper truck to visit 130 stations in 22 states to promote the single.
 The original vinyl pressings were issued on Butterscotch Castle Records, a label name created by Captain and Tennille.
 Soon afterwards, additional copies were released and distributed by Joyce Records.

-Three Los Angeles D.J.’s Wink Martindale and Gary Owens of KMPC and Johnny Hayes of KRLA began talking about the song and promoting it out of merit.
+Three Los Angeles DJs Wink Martindale and Gary Owens of KMPC and Johnny Hayes of KRLA began talking about the song and promoting it out of merit.
 The record finally caught the attention of A&M Records, who bought the single and re-released it on their label in 1974.
 This time it became a minor chart maker on the west coast, but was only qualified as a regional hit.